peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 the delegation's NS record set, with DNSSEC validation enforced.
-When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.
+When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY polling state MUST be considered inconsistent.

-Consistency is only REQUIRED across received responses:
-Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.

-If an inconsistent CDS/CDNSKEY state is encountered, the Parental Agent MUST take no action.
-Specifically, it MUST NOT delete or alter the existing DS RRset.

-To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.
-A schedule with exponential back-off is RECOMMENDED (such as after 5, 10, 20, 40, ... minutes).

-# Performing a Poll-based CSYNC Update
+## CSYNC

 A CSYNC-based update consists of (1) polling the CSYNC record to determine which data records shall be synchronized from child to parent;
 (2) querying for these data records (e.g. NS) and placing them in the parent zone.
-Both steps are described separately below.

-If an inconsistent CSYNC state is encountered in the process, the Parental Agent MUST take no action.
-Specifically, it MUST NOT delete or alter any existing NS or other data RRset.

-To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.
-A schedule with exponential back-off is RECOMMENDED (such as after 5, 10, 20, 40, ... minutes).

-## Querying for CSYNC
+If the below conditions are not met during these steps, the CSYNC polling state MUST be considered inconsistent.

-When retrieving CYSNC record sets, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all received responses.
+When polling the CYSNC record set, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all received responses.
-Otherwise, the CSYNC state MUST be considered inconsistent.

-For CSYNC queries, consistency is only REQUIRED across received
-responses:
-Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.
-(This is like for CDS/CDNSKEY queries above.)

-## Querying for Data Records (e.g. NS)

-When retrieving data records (e.g. NS), the Parental Agent MUST ascertain that all queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that all answers received are equal.
+When retrieving data record sets (e.g. NS), the Parental Agent MUST ascertain that all queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the record sets are all equal (including all empty).
-Otherwise, the CSYNC state MUST be considered inconsistent.

-Answers MUST be all non-empty and equal, or all empty.
-If both an empty and a non-empty answer is received for a data record query, the CSYNC state MUST be considered inconsistent.

-Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.

 # Security Considerations

-The level of rigor mandated by this document is needed to prevent publication of a half-baked DS or NS RRsets (authorized only under an insufficient subset of authoritative nameservers).
-This ensures, for example, that an operator in a multi-homed setup cannot unilaterally remove another operator's trust anchor or nameservers from the delegation.
+The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), and ensures that an operator in a multi-homing setup cannot unilaterally modify the delegation (add or remove trust anchors or nameservers).

 As a consequence, the delegation's records can only be modified when there is consensus across operators.